peter-szrnka/firebase-hosting-api-java/README.md

 # firebase-hosting-api-java
 A simple Java library for Firebase Hosting REST API (https://firebase.google.com/docs/reference/hosting/rest).
 In the future (2021 Q1) I'll plan to implement all services.

+**IMPORTANT: This library is compatible only with V1BETA1 services!!**

 # Used technologies

 - Java 8